listenexcellence/WeatherWise/README.md

 ## 🎯 **Overview**

-WeatherPro delivers real-time weather information with a sleek, intuitive interface that adapts to time of day and weather conditions.
+WeatherWise delivers real-time weather information with a sleek, intuitive interface that adapts to time of day and weather conditions.
 Built to demonstrate advanced React Native skills and modern app development practices.

 ## 🎬 **Demo**